 White Collar Crime Lawyers Advising Residents of Orange County

 Any criminal conviction can have a long-lasting effect but an embezzlement conviction can be particularly problematic.
-In addition to jail time, fines, and restitution, an embezzlement conviction can make it very difficult to find employment, and it can affect the defendant’s ability to obtain a loan.
+In addition to jail time, fines, and restitution, an embezzlement conviction can make it very difficult to find employment, and it can affect the defendant's ability to obtain a loan.
 If you or a loved one has been charged with embezzlement, you need a trustworthy white collar crime lawyer to build your defense.
-Our Irvine embezzlement attorneys at the Law Firm of Pilchman & Kay, P.L.C. can assist you with protecting your rights against the prosecution.
+Our Irvine embezzlement attorneys at the Law Office of Pilchman & Kay, A Professional Law Corporation, can assist you with protecting your rights against the prosecution.

 Whether you have been arrested, accused or investigated, contact our firm immediately at (949) 558-0042.